In the world of therapeutic interactions, caseloads and clinical settings,

 UKCP [United Kingdom Council for Psychotherapy] describes supervision as a key part of professional practice

-'With many years of past experience as a trainer/supervisor on Counselling courses up to Diploma level at Cornwall College, now my supervision work is mostly in private practice.
-Additionally however, I provide clinical supervision for the NHS.
+'With many years of past experience as a trainer/supervisor on Counselling courses up to Diploma level at Cornwall College, and as a clinical supervisor for the NHS, nowadays my supervision work is mostly in private practice.

 In my own training as a supervisor, I gained: a Certificate in Supervision awarded by the Metanoia Institute in 1999; a Diploma in Individual and Group Supervision awarded by Cascade Training Associates, in 2012; and a ABC Diploma in Casework Supervision, in 2012.
 I am listed in the UKCP register of Approved Supervisors (Humanistic/Integrative section).

 Separately from my supervision work, having been UKCP-registered as a psychotherapist for over twenty five years, my psychotherapy and counselling practice is ongoing' .

 Tel: 07792 968981